-Given all that we set out here, it is clear that we have to think differently when it comes to delivering I&T to support the vision of the Brigade.

-We want to support new ways of working that are centred around making best use of Cloud and put data at the heart of what we do without compromising security and resilience.
+Given all that we set out here, it is clear that we have to think differently when it comes to delivering ICT to support the vision of the Brigade.
+We can see ways in which we can support new ways of working that are centred around making best use of Cloud and put data at the heart of what we do without compromising security and resilience.
 We can balance the risk to deliver on our strategy.

 We will be brave and shake up the way we've always worked, be a bit disruptive and make the Brigade better for it.
-We've got some help from external I&T consultants, they have done a health check on us and we're looking good but we need to address some issues before we can move ahead on all fronts.
+We've got some help from external ICT consultants, they have done a health check on us and we're looking good but we need to address some issues before we can move ahead on all fronts.

-We have an I&T work plan containing nearly one hundred discrete pieces of work or projects that will enable us to deliver the ambition set out in this strategy.
-Appendix B gives a flavour of all the change initiatives we need to deliver to keep our I&T infrastructure and services modern and up-to-date, supporting business changes across the organisation.
-This doesn't include the huge amount of vitally important 'business as usual' activity that goes on to support the infrastructure and systems, as well as dealing with user issues and queries.
+We have an ICT work plan containing over one hundred discrete pieces of work or projects that will enable us to deliver the ambition set out in this strategy.
+Appendix B gives a flavour of all the change initiatives we need to deliver to keep our ICT infrastructure and services modern and up-to-date, and to support business changes across the organisation.
+This doesn't include the huge amount of vitally important 'business as usual' activity that goes on to support the infrastructure and systems, and deal with user issues and queries.